Table of Content

 - Event Loop: This indefinitely entertains processes and requests and then reverts these responses to the subsequent clients.

 - External Resources: These resources are obligated to deal with the blocking of client requests.
 They can be functioned for data storage and computation.

 Angular is a platform for developing single-page applications with the use of TypeScript and HTML.
 It is written in TypeScript and applies optional and core functionality as a collection of TypeScript libraries that are imported into the apps.
-From our previous blog, introduction to Angular, we came to know that this open-source framework is managed by the Angular Team of Google and the community of corporations and individuals.
+This open-source front end framework is managed by the Angular Team of Google and the community of corporations and individuals.
 Angular in Node js requires a maintenance Long-Term Support (LTS) version or an active LTS.

 There are some of the imperative features that make developers choose Angular as their web framework are as follows:

 - Progressive web apps: Owing to its zero-step installation and great performance, developers can build modern web platforms.